 It’s been a long journey since we launched the first paper version of UXPin notepads back in 2010.
 UXPin was a small, bootstrapped Polish company that took a global turn.
 We raised rounds of financing in the United States and built a great team of directors, advisors, sales reps and marketing experts in Mountain View, California.
 Having that in mind, we’ve decided to change the place where we manage the financial side of our business.

 Moving our operations from Poland to the United States was a natural part of the transition.
 Since American office became a beating heart of UXPin, and all sales and marketing operations are located there, having the billing system in Poland was troublesome not only from a business, but also a technical perspective.

 How to recognize which system I’m served by?

 You can do it simply by checking the latest invoice which you can find in your Account settings.
 If the issuer is UXPin Sp. z o.o., it means that you are served by the Polish company.
 UXPin Inc. would be the American service provider.
 If you have any questions or concerns related to this topic, please drop us a line at email@example.com.

 Why the new system doesn’t include VAT tax?

-After transition to the UXPin Inc., we have to comply with the U.S. tax regulations and there is no VAT tax to be paid in the United States.
+After the transition to UXPin Inc., we have to comply with the U.S. tax regulations and there is no VAT tax to be paid in the United States.
 However, we will still include your VAT number on the invoice if it was provided.
-Please note that, you may need to settle the so-called import VAT or taxers or duties yourself, depending on you national legislation principles.
+Please note that you may need to settle the so-called import VAT or taxes or duties yourself, depending on your national legislation principles.

 What is the relationship between UXPin Poland and UXPin USA?